python/cpython/Doc/howto/logging-cookbook.rst

         msg, kwargs = self.process(msg, kwargs)
         self.logger.debug(msg, *args, **kwargs)

-The :meth:`process` method of :class:`LoggerAdapter` is where the contextual information is added to the logging output.
+The :meth:`~LoggerAdapter.process` method of :class:`LoggerAdapter` is where the contextual information is added to the logging output.
 It's passed the message and keyword arguments of the logging call, and it passes back (potentially) modified versions of these to use in the call to the underlying logger.
 The default implementation of this method leaves the message alone, but inserts an 'extra' key in the keyword argument whose value is the dict-like object